-Auxiliary Alarm Systems.
-A system maintained and supervised by a responsible person or corporation and consisting of transmitting devices which when operated manually or automatically causes an alarm to be transmitted over a municipal fire alarm system, to a fire station or to fire alarm headquarters for retransmission, either manually or automatically, to fire stations.
+Auxiliary Alarm System.
+A system maintained and supervised by a responsible person or corporation and consisting of transmitting devices and associated equipment which when operated manually or automatically causes an alarm to be transmitted over a municipal fire alarm system, to a fire station or to fire alarm headquarters.